 7. Tell us about a time when you encouraged a student and it had a positive result?

 Again, this is another one of the most important interview questions for teaching assistants.
 The role often involves providing personalised support for students experiencing difficulty, and the interviewer will be keen to hear about your experience in this situation.

 8. How would you support a student with reading difficulties?

-Another performance based question that will show the interviewer if you have any real-life experience dealing with learning difficulties, and how confidently you dealt with it.
+Another performance-based question that will show the interviewer if you have any real-life experience dealing with learning difficulties, and how confidently you dealt with them.